Examples of surfaces with canonical maps of maximal degree: Introduction

 Here is the organization of this paper.
-We first list some preliminary results crucial to our construction.
-In Section 2, we establish generic finiteness of the canonical map.
-Then we prove mobility and base point freeness of the canonical map in sections 3 and 4 respectively.
-Finally we remark on the corresponding problem in dimension three in Section 5.
+We first prepare some preliminary results related to our construction in Section \ref{pre}.
+The proofs of Theorem \ref{iso} and \ref{main} are given in Section \ref{seciso} and \ref{new} respectively.
+Finally we study the corresponding problem in dimension three in Section \ref{sec3fold}.

-\ni{\bf Notation.} Though this paper, linear equivalence and numerical equivalence of divisors are written respectively as $D_1\sim D_2$ and $D_1\equiv D_2$.
-The cyclic group of order $n$ is denoted by $C_n$.
-The projective space of dimension $n$ is denoted by $\bP^n$.